lbaitemple/ubuntu-server-bionic-rpi-3-b-plus/README.md

 Username: **ubuntu**
 Password: **ubuntu**

 SSH is enabled by default, so you can login directly after first boot.
-After login, you can use the following commands
+It is better to setup everything on the same network so you can ssh into the pi.
+After login, you can use the following commands by copying and pasting into the ssh shell
 ```
 sudo apt-get update
 sudo apt-get upgrade -y